Nelson Velazquez Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.59).
+- The Pirates have a 4.56 team ERA that ranks 21st across all league pitching staffs.

-- Pirates pitchers combine to allow 142 home runs (1.1 per game), the seventh-fewest in baseball.
+- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (142 total, 1.1 per game).

+- Selby (1-0) starts for the Pirates, his second of the season.

+- In his most recent time out on Saturday, the righty threw two scoreless innings against the Chicago Cubs without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.